ColumbiaCGUI/MercuryMessaging/README.md

 The *Mercury* messaging toolkit is a new way to handle cross-component communication in the Unity game engine.
 It integrates seamlessly with the Unity Editor, and is both robust and expandable.

-It has been tested in Unity 2022 up until 2022.3.18f1.
+*It has been tested in Unity 2022 up until 2022.3.18f1.
 This is the recommended version of Unity to use with Mercury!
+Networking features have been tested and work for PUN and Fusion in LTS 2022.*

 The toolkit contains the *Mercury* messaging framework, which is a messaging and organizational framework built around the *Mercury Protocol*.